iotaledger/chronicle.rs/chronicle-common/README.md

 ## About

-Chronicle-Common crate is associated with Chronicle framework, which contains macros and traits to build actors and applications in Chronicle runtime engine.
+This crate contains the core runtime code for building, running, and managing applications.

+For examples of how to use this crate, see the [examples](https://github.com/iotaledger/chronicle.rs/blob/982bf8d8206d5d7e36589d37407fb8884485e51c/examples/broker/main.rs#L6) directory.

 ## Supporting the project